cake17/cakephp-bootstrap/README.md

 - textarea editor based on Twitter Bootstrap's wysihtml5 : wysihtml5-0.3.0.js, bootstrap-wysihtml5.js
 => To do so:
 	- copy textarea.js or textarea_mini.js where you want to use it
-	- Put the same id in textarea.js copied et in the form id that you want
+	- Put the same id in textarea.js copied and in the form id that you want
 	- Possible to change the type of highlight of code in textarea/stylesheets with one the css in css/bootstrap/highlight/
 	- insert in the view echo $this->Html->script('NomPlugin.bootstrap/textarea.js');
 - Multiselect for boostrap : bootstrap-multiselect.js and bootstrap-multiselect.default.js